 Violence against women is endemic, while the creative expression of violence against women in crime fiction is popularly skewed towards ‘murder porn’, where threat becomes titillation.
 Can digital and transmedia literature enable crime writing to challenge predatory viewpoints and express lesser-heard voices?

 ‘Provocare’ (pron.
-Prov-oh-car-ay) is adapted from my original work, Provocation, a novelette commissioned by literary journal Review of Australian Fiction.
-Working with collaborators Mez Breeze (design and web development) and Donna Hancox (project manager), ‘Provocare’ was an opportunity to develop practical skills in digital literature, as well as to investigate emerging issues in feminist literary theory.
+Prov-oh-car-ay) is adapted from my original work, Provocation, a novelette commissioned by literary journal Review of Australian Fiction now published by Brain Jar Press.
+Working with collaborators Mez Breeze (design and web development) and Donna Hancox (project manager), ‘Provocare’ is a beautiful digital graphic novel.

 “Feral“, Island Magazine, Autumn, 2013.